 Drinks with sugar and its substitutes in old age did not affect the risk of dementia

-Hui Chen of Zhejiang University and Harvard T.H.
-Chan School of Public Health and colleagues conducted a multicohort study and found that drinking soft drinks with sugar or its substitutes in old age is not associated with the risk of developing dementia.
-The researchers analyzed data from nearly 11,000 Americans aged 65 and older (mean age 73.2 years; 60 percent women) from the HRS, ARIC, CHAP, Rush MAP, and two generations of the Framingham Study.
-Cases of all-cause dementia were recorded at least two years after baseline.
-Statistical processing of the data was performed using Cox proportional hazards models.
+Hui Chen of Zhejiang University and the Harvard T.H.
+Chan School of Public Health and colleagues conducted a multi-cohort study and found that consumption of sugar-sweetened soft drinks or sugar-sweetened alternatives in older adults is not associated with the risk of dementia.
+The researchers analyzed data from nearly 11,000 Americans aged 65 and older (mean age 73.2 years; 60 percent women) from the HRS, ARIC, CHAP, Rush MAP, and two Framingham Study cohorts.
+All-cause dementia cases were recorded at least two years after baseline.
+Statistical analysis of the data was performed using Cox proportional hazards models.
 The results were published in JAMA Psychiatry.

-The average follow-up period for participants was 10.7 years (more than 116,000 person-years in total).
-It turned out that the consumption of sweet drinks (carbonated and non-carbonated, as well as sweetened fruit juices) with either sugar or artificial sweeteners at this age was not associated with the risk of developing dementia: the pooled odds ratio per serving per week was 0.99 and 1.00, respectively.
+The average follow-up period for participants was 10.7 years (over 116,000 person-years in total).
+It was found that consumption of sugary beverages (carbonated and non-carbonated, as well as sweetened fruit juices), whether containing sugar or artificial sweeteners, at this age was not associated with the risk of developing dementia: the pooled odds ratios per serving per week were 0.99 and 1.00, respectively.

 From DrMoro